jakereth/Day21-Snake/README.md

 # Day21-Snake
-The iconic snake game, see how long you can make your snake!
+The iconic snake game, use your arrow keys to control the direction of the snake and see how long you can get it!